-Shelter), Electric Utility and Environmental Utilities.
-These operations can also include representatives from outside agencies such as Placer County or Cal OES.
+After Action Reviewand Shelter), Electric Utility and Environmental Utilities.
+These operations can also include representatives from

 Public external communications is handled by Public Information Officers that report to the EOC structure and include the use of electronic billboards, radio and social media (see "Emergency Communications" Section).